Guide for Authors

 General guidelines

-Only English language articles are accepted.
-Authors are responsible for the language quality in their article, and is strongly recommended to have your manuscript checked by an English language specialist before submission, in order to ensure that the language is acceptable.
+Only English-language articles are accepted.
+Authors are responsible for the language quality in their article, and it is strongly recommended to have your manuscript checked by an English language specialist before submission to ensure that the language is acceptable.

 For all manuscripts, non-discriminatory language is mandatory.
 Sexist or racist terms must not be used.